 13. Pull up the TV guide from the main menu under the TV category.

 14. If you have a TV Tuner Card you’ll see the available Live TV shows and it also shows the Internet TV programming too.

-If you don’t have a TV Tuner Card to watch Live TV, you can still enjoy some of your favorite shows by setting up the Internet TV feature.
+If you don’t have a TV Tuner Card to watch Live TV, you can still enjoy some of your favorite shows by setting up the Internet TV feature of Windows Media Center.
 If you don’t see Netflix or the Internet TV option, check out our article on how to restore these features if they’re missing.

 That’s all there is to it…have fun!